Molecular gastronomy adds flair to your food at home using modern molecular cooking techniques. It turns traditional cooking on its head.

 Difficulty factor: Ranges from easy to hard.

-No discussion of molecular cookery can leave out the concept of plating up.
-You can create the perfect element for your dish but if the plating is poor, it will impact your guests’ enjoyment of the food.
-For most of us, sight is our strongest sense and we make some big judgments about a dish based purely on appearance.
+No discussion of molecular cookery can leave out plating up.
+For most of us, sight is our strongest sense, and we will often judge food based purely on appearance.

-There’s no one way to present a dish.
-What look are you trying to achieve?
-Rustic, minimalist, geeky, retro – that’s for you to decide.
-Be creative and express your personality on the dish.
+There is more than one way to present a dish.
+What are you trying to achieve?
+Rustic, minimalist, geeky, retro?
+Be creative and express your personality on the table.

 Choice of plate is important.
 Choose suitable sizes and shapes to match your food.

 Balance the proportions of each element on the plate.
-You don’t want huge amounts of pureed pea just because you made too much.
-Consider the hero of the dish and make that prominent.
+You don’t want huge amounts of pea puree just because you made too much.
+Consider the hero of the dish and make it stand out.

 Vibrant colors always please.
 When you choose ingredients, they should pair well in flavor and also appearance.
-Choose colors that compliment or contrast each other effectively.
+Choose colors that complement or contrast each other effectively.

-Texture is vital to a successful meal.
+The texture is vital to a successful meal.
 Try to combine different textures – mushy, crispy, creamy, fine, crumbly, gritty.
-A meal that that is all made up of mushy food will often lack flair.
+A meal could be boring if it is all mushy food.

-I strongly urge you to try it out for yourself.
-Some of the required equipment can be expensive so I recommend you “dip your toe in the water” to start with.
-Choose one technique and master it.
-Spherification is a great option because there isn’t much cost involved in getting started.
-If you enjoy it, maybe add a new skill to your culinary repertoire.
-With 12 months you’ll be a full-fledged food geek.
+Some of the required equipment can be expensive so “dip your toe in the water” when starting.
+Choose one technique and master it, like spherification or fermentation.
+They’re great options because there isn’t much cost involved in getting started.